Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_MFAConditionalAccessandAADIdentityProtection.md

 In this lab, you have:

 - Implemented Azure MFA.
-- Implemented Azure AD Conditional Access Policies.
+- Implemented Azure Microsoft Entra ID Conditional Access Policies.
-- Implemented Azure AD Identity Protection.
+- Implemented Azure Microsoft Entra ID Identity Protection.

 ## You have successfully completed the lab